Appointment Icon

 Younker Rehabilitation offers a comprehensive brain injury rehabilitation approach that provides hope and healing for restored ability and improved quality of life for individuals who have survived a brain injury.
 Our goal, regardless of the cause or severity of your brain injury, is to get you back to living a productive life with your family.

 We recognize that each brain injury is unique, so every patient and family has a rehabilitation plan with goals tailored to meet their needs, capabilities and potential.
-Patients with brain injuries need specialized care and environments to help them achieve greater independence; not every rehabilitation center can provide these like Younker Rehabilitation.
+Family members are always encouraged to be actively involved in their loved one's care and to attend therapy sessions whenever possible so they may reinforce new techniques being taught and learned.

-Environmental Adaptation in Brain Injury Rehabilitation
+Brain Injury Rehabilitation Team

 The treatment team at Younker Rehabilitation utilizes a system of communication that identifies how the environment should be managed for individuals who have sustained a brain injury, based on that person's needs to help aid in their recovery.
 This system is an environmental adaptation known as low stimulation or minimal stimulation.
 Our first priority is keeping our patients safe.
 To accomplish this goal and improve functional outcomes, we ask that family and friends assist us in maintaining these controlled environments by following the recommendations of the team.